GeekyHacks/OOPSchoolLibrary/README.md

 - Add new students or teachers
 - Add new books
 - Save records of who borrowed a given book and when it was borrowed
+- Store the data interred by the user when exit
+- list the data stored whenever list option is selected

 <p align="right">(<a href="#readme-top">back to top</a>)</p>